salaboy/kubecon-na-keynote/platform-cluster.md

 kubectl apply -f crossplane/config/helm-provider-config.yaml
 ```

-Finally we will enable the paltform with Knative Serving, so we reduce the complexity of deploying our workloads and improve developer experience.
+Finally, we will enable the platform with Knative Serving, so we reduce the complexity of deploying our workloads and improve developer experience.

 ## Installing Knative Serving

-Let's install Knative Serving in the cluster:
+Let's install Knative Serving into the cluster:

 [Check this link for full instructions from the official docs](https://knative.dev/docs/install/yaml-install/serving/install-serving-with-yaml/#prerequisites)